-This series of paintings is dealing with the general recognition that some irrevocable events in the future may change the face of the planet.
-I am interested in exposing the fragile and temporary nature of land surrounded by the masses of rising water.
+In this series of paintings I am interested in exposing the fragile and temporary nature of land surrounded by the masses of rising water.
 Islands as remnants of the land and islands in the process of dissolution serve as a metaphor for what will be left.

 In glacier tapestries, an image within an image, simultaneously flattens and expands the space.
 Satellite images are juxtaposed with on-ground view of erosions.
 Hardly visible, human dwellings are surrounded and threatened by disquieting force of steady glacier movement.